-- ✓ We need cleaner and greener energy.
+- We need cleaner and greener energy.
 I support the need for more trees & green spaces, maintain sea walls and stop plastic pollutions of our seas. - ✓ We need to manage our population carefully, stop young Islanders leaving the Island is a good place to start.
 We will always need nurses, doctors & teachers to come to the Island.

-Thank you to my proposer and seconder

-Pam Bartlett MBE (Services to Sick & Disabled)

-Lucy Beere MBE (Services to Sport)
+Thank you to my proposer and seconderI have written this manifesto in line with thePam Bartlett MBE (Services to Sick & Disabled)States of Guernsey accessibility guidelines, pleaseLucy Beere MBE (Services to Sport)do contact me if you have questions.